scottish-government-design-system/designsystem.gov.scot/components/site-header/index.md

 Users were also more likely to navigate to site sections of gov.scot using the site header’s primary navigation than using the same links on panels lower down the homepage.

-## Accessibility features

-* Links in the header, including branding, need to have clear focus and hover states to meet accessibility requirements.
-* Branded images used within the headers should have meaningful alternative text.
-* The search box in the header should include all the accessibility features of standard forms but there’s no need to include error messaging.
-Error messages can be moved into the search results page.

 ## Feedback, help or support

 [Send us feedback or ask us a question.](mailto:designsystem@gov.scot)